dockstore/dockstore-documentation/docs/advanced-topics/snapshot-and-doi.rst

 The user will be prompted to confirm before creating a DOI, we strongly recommend following the best practices for workflow descriptor language before generating a DOI.
-The version snapshot and DOI on Dockstore can’t be changed, however metadata editing may be allowed directly through Zendo, but this is limited. **A DOI request cannot be undone.**
+The version snapshot and DOI on Dockstore can’t be changed, however metadata editing may be allowed directly through Zendo, but this is limited. **A Dockstore DOI request cannot be undone.**

 .. image:: ../assets/images/docs/snapshot_doi/request_doi_2.png
    :scale: 50 %